neurobionics/opensourceleg/README.md

 ## License

-The *opensourceleg* library is licensed under the terms of the [GPL-3.0 license](https://github.com/neurobionics/opensourceleg/raw/main/LICENSE).
+The _opensourceleg_ library is licensed under the terms of the [LGPL-v2.1 license](https://github.com/neurobionics/opensourceleg/raw/main/LICENSE).
 This license grants users a number of freedoms:

-* You are free to use the *opensourceleg* library for any purpose.
+- You are free to use the _opensourceleg_ library for any purpose.
-* You are free to modify the *opensourceleg* library to suit your needs.
+- You are free to modify the _opensourceleg_ library to suit your needs.
-* You can study how the *opensourceleg* library works and change it.
+- You can study how the _opensourceleg_ library works and change it.
-* You can distribute modified versions of the *opensourceleg* library.
+- You can distribute modified versions of the _opensourceleg_ library.

 The GPL license ensures that all these freedoms are protected, now and in the future, requiring everyone to share their modifications when they also share the library in public.